arromer/github-fetch-buildkite-plugin/README.md

     - Default: 110
     - Description: The exit code returned by the Buildkite step if any Git remote operation times out.

+- `BUILDKITE_PLUGIN_GITHUB_FETCH_MAIN_REPO`:
+    - Required: No
+    - Default: canva
+    - Description: The main repo to be checked out.

     **Note**: This parameter has no effect if `BUILDKITE_PLUGIN_GITHUB_FETCH_GIT_REMOTE_TIMEOUT` is undefined or set to `0`.